masenmatthews/Rails_Portfolio-RailsAuthentication_CodeReview/README.md

     3. Run $ bundle or $ bundle install in the terminal
     4. Run $ rails db:create and $ rails db:migrate to establish database functionality
     5. Run $ rails server
-    6. Navigate to localhost:3000 in Google Chrome or desired broweser to view the site
+    6. Navigate to localhost:3000 in Google Chrome or desired browser to view the site

-## Specifications

 ## Future expansion
+  Plans for further expansion include the following:
+    -Full test functionality
+    -An "about" section
+    -A "projects" section
+    -A "contact" section
+    -The ability to post pictures using Paperclip -Admin authentication
+    -Styling advancements

 ## Technologies Used
   This project utilizes the following technologies:
     -Ruby On Rails
+    -Materialize (for CSS)

 ## Known Bugs and Issues